jaxzin/gamewithpixels-ha/README.md

 - Home Assistant will still detect the die's presence, but it will not automatically connect.
 - You can still manually connect to the die using the `pixels_dice.connect` service.
 - This is the recommended mode for conserving the die's battery life.

+## Connect/Disconnect Buttons

+For each die, this integration provides two button entities:
+- **Connect Button:** `button.your_die_name_connect`
+- **Disconnect Button:** `button.your_die_name_disconnect`

+These buttons allow you to manually control the Bluetooth connection to your Pixels die.
+Pressing the "Connect" button will initiate a connection, while the "Disconnect" button will terminate it.
+This is particularly useful when you have `Autoconnect` turned off but want to temporarily connect to check the die's status or roll it.

 ## Services